kgryte/pranav-qs-blog/README.md

 We leverage free-form Fortran code extensively to optimize the performance of various BLAS (Basic Linear Algebra Subprograms) and LAPACK (Linear Algebra Package) routines.
 In response, [Athan](https://www.linkedin.com/in/athanreines/) and I decided to document our methodology on [`How to Call Fortran Routines from JavaScript Using Node.js`](https://blog.stdlib.io/how-to-call-fortran-routines-from-javascript-with-node-js/).

+## Fortran and C implementation

+The initial focus on JavaScript implementations is part of a multi-phase approach.
+Implementing in JavaScript allows us to establish comprehensive documentation, testing, and benchmarking infrastructure.
+Once this foundation is in place, we can subsequently integrate C and Fortran implementations in a systematic manner.
+One of the other reasons for us not adding Fortran, specifically, was that we had not yet solved a build tooling issue to allow dynamic Fortran dependency resolution.
+Utilizing pure JavaScript fallbacks alongside robust testing and benchmarking infrastructure facilitated faster iterations in refining API design and implementation logic.

 ## Future plans & Conclusion

 After the internship, I'll try to continue adding packages and if not atleast review PRs that affect the codebase which I worked on.
 With these, I would like to thank Quansight and Athan Reines for providing me with this opportunity.
 I learnt a lot, this was a long dream to work as an intern at Quansight and I am happy I fulfiled it.
 Extending my thanks to Melissa, she is an amazing cordinator, very friendly, joyful, thank you for spending time for us!
 Thank you all!